 THE GLOBAL GOVERNING BODY

 World Rugby is the global governing body for the sport of rugby worldwide and owner of Rugby World Cup.
-With 120 national unions affiliated through six regional associations, World Rugby is responsible for the development and growth of rugby worldwide, the guardians of its regulations and laws and major international events, including Rugby World Cup, the World Rugby Sevens Series and Women’s World Rugby Sevens Series, Pacific Nations Cup, Tbilisi Cup, Nations Cup, U20 World Championship and several others.
-Headquartered in Dublin, Ireland, World Rugby is investing a record £340 million in the development of the game between 2009-2016 in order that more men, women, and children can participate.
+With 121 national unions affiliated through six regional associations, World Rugby is responsible for the development and growth of rugby worldwide, the guardians of its regulations and laws and major international events, including the men’s and women’s Rugby World Cups, the men’s and women’s Rugby World Cup Sevens, the men’s and women’s HSBC World Rugby Sevens Series, the U20 World Championship and Trophy and a whole host of high performance and development tournaments aimed at icreasing the global competitiveness of the sport.
+Headquartered in Dublin, Ireland, World Rugby employs approximately 100 people.

 THE TOURNAMENT OWNER